PoisotLab/ms_svd_networks/reviews.md

 I see two main limitations.
 The first is that it is not defined a specific hypothesis, and all the paper stands in between a theoretical paper and an exercise.

+> We've 'tightened up' the opening statement to our final paragraph of the
+> introduction to highlight that we are presenting both rank and SVD
+> entropy as a novel and intuitive measure of the complexity of
+> ecological networks

 The second is that the source of data comes from a single repository organized by the same author of the software they use for computation.
 We, therefore, must somewhat rely upon these data, without any chance to test the concepts expressed with independent datasets.
 As a reader, I am therefore unable